sverweij/dependency-cruiser/doc/options-reference.md

 > Likely you will not need to use this

-If you use a package that, in stead of the `main` field, or `exports` still uses the [`browser` field](https://github.com/defunctzombie/package-browser-field-spec) to indicate the main file in case it's for the browser, you can use:
+If you use a package that, instead of the `main` field, or `exports` still uses the [`browser` field](https://github.com/defunctzombie/package-browser-field-spec) to indicate the main file in case it's for the browser, you can use: